RayyanNafees/pb-llm/docs/session_2025-10-15_13-27-26.380/pocketbase_docs_full.md

 ./pocketbase [command] --help

 ## 2.How to use PocketBase
-# How to use PocketBase
-Open Source backend in 1 file with realtime database, authentication, file storage and admin dashboard
-## Content
 How to use PocketBase The easiest way to use PocketBase is by interacting with its Web APIs directly from the client-side (e.g. mobile app or browser SPA).
 It was designed with this exact use case in mind and it is also the reason why there are general purpose